Mayweather defeats McGregor by TKO

 It was no joke.

 McGregor came out aggressive, throwing several punches in the first three rounds.
-Mayweather controlled the next three rounds, and it was an even fight through six.
+Mayweather controlled the next three rounds, and it was close to an even fight through six.

 But McGregor was running out of steam, and Mayweather took advantage, landing several blows on the exhausted Irishman in the 10th round.